inbravo/travel/june-2019/README.md

 ##  Lamayuru
 *	Lamayuru is situated on the Srinagar-Leh highway 15 kilometres from Fotula
-*	Lamayuru has a Tibetan Buddhist monastery. which is one of the largest and oldest in Ladakh
+*	Lamayuru has a Tibetan Buddhist monastery. which is one of the largest and oldest monastery in Ladakh

 ![](https://github.com/inbravo/travel/raw/master/june-2019/images/IMG_20190603_130101.jpg)
 ![](https://github.com/inbravo/travel/raw/master/june-2019/images/IMG_20190603_130252.jpg)